BattlesnakeOfficial/feedback/.github/ISSUE_TEMPLATE/---admins-only.md

 ---
 name: "⚠️ Admins Only"
-about: "⚠️ This Issue Template is for use by Battlesnake Admins Only ⚠️"
+about: ℹ️ This Issue Template is for use by Battlesnake Admins Only ℹ️
 title: ''
 labels: ''
 assignees: ''